JactusTheCactus/project-jekyll/README.md

 		- Strength
 		- Resistance
 ## Use
 Currently, as there are no mobs to drop these items, they are given at the start.
-If they aren't, `/reload` will fix that.
+If they aren't, `/reload` will clear your inventory / potion effects & give the items